-When it comes to advancing the careers of our clients, we like to go beyond providing a top notch resume and cover letter.
-We have spent a great deal of time talking with people in a wide variety of industries, and naturally pay attention to trends and tips in the professional world.
-Today I’d like to touch on a few thoughts regarding the step which comes after our resume got you in the door at your ideal employer—the interview.
+When it comes to advancing the careers of our clients, we like to go beyond providing a top-notch resume and cover letter.
+We have spent a great deal of time talking with people in various industries and naturally pay attention to trends and tips in the professional world.
+Today I’d like to touch on a few thoughts regarding the step after our resume gets you in the door at your ideal employer—the interview.

 - Be on time and dress professionally.
-This seems like a no brainer, but at all levels I hear stories of these being neglected.
+This seems like a no-brainer, but I hear stories of these being neglected at all levels.
 Give yourself adequate time to find where you need to be, and be sure to have the phone number of someone there in case you get lost.
-When it comes to clothes, a shirt and tie is a minimum.
+When it comes to clothes, a shirt and tie are a minimum.
 And, please, do not wear tennis shoes…

 - Know the company you are talking to.
-Spend some time on their website to understand what exactly they do, their offering, their background, their values and mission.
+Spend time on their website to understand what they do, their offering, their background, their values, and their mission.
 Companies would like to see you interested in working with them (and why), not that you are just looking for any place which will hire you.

 - Ask questions!
 The term “interview” means the conversation should go both directions.
 Use the knowledge deduced from your research about them to ask educated and relevant questions.
 Inquire about their approach to a challenge in the industry, how they train new hires, what makes a candidate succeed in the role you are interviewing for, etc.

 - Ask for what you want.
-It may or may not present itself in the interview, but know what you want when it comes time to discuss a compensation package.
+It may or may not present itself in the interview, but know what you want when discussing a compensation package.
 As with any negotiation, have a range in mind you are comfortable with before you have that conversation.
 Do not accept something which you are unhappy with, as it is unlikely you can do much to change it once you are employed.

 Contact Platinum Resumes for a quality resume to increase your chances you will nail the interview you will have the opportunity to get!